zz817/kjgidfpc/Manual.md

 ### Clear

 Part of the geometry invisible (occluded) in the current frame might become visible in the interpolated frame.
-To decide which previously invisible pixels become visible when this backtracking happens, we need to maintain two buffers for reprojected geometric motion vectors.
+To decide which previously invisible pixels become visible when this backtracking happens, we need to maintain two buffers for reprojected geometric motion vectors simutaneously.
 The criterion is quite simple: Those pixels that are written in reprojection phase are still visible